Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The House of a Thousand Faces is a comfortable tavern in the Bluelake region of Padhiver.
 The building was once a boutique clothing store for the rich nobles of the area and is full of mirrors and mannequins displaying antiquated clothing styles.
 The mannequins and their reflection are what give the building its name of a "Thousand Faces".
 It features lush and comfortable couches where citizens sit and converse happily.

 The basement of the tavern is the secret meeting location for the Padhiver chapter of the Harpers.
 The Harpers, generally an organization that stands for preserving history and all things "good", have a particularly complicated history in Padhiver.
-The reputation of the local Padhiver chapter of the Harpers was damaged when one of its high-ranking members was caught acting as a sort of double-agent between*Lord Neverember* and the Sons of Alagondar (who opposed Neverember's rule).
+The reputation of the local Padhiver chapter of the Harpers was damaged when one of its high-ranking members was caught acting as a sort of double-agent between*Lord Longuebraise* and the Sons of Alagondar (who opposed Longuebraise's rule).

 |![Book](book.svg)**En savoir plus**|
 |---|